 Under the Trump Administration, U.S. Immigration and Customs Enforcement (ICE) has been using increasingly harsh, aggressive immigration enforcement tactics.
 Among other things, there have been reports that ICE has even started detaining people at courthouses.

 California lawmakers are now responding.
 A new bill, (Senate Bill 785), recently passed by the legislature, would provide major protections to immigrants in California courts.
 As reported by the Santa Cruz Sentinel, this bill puts strict limits on what information can be disclosed regarding a person’s immigration status in a California court.
-Here, our dedicated Los Angeles immigration attorney highlights the three most important things you need to know about this bill.
+Here, our dedicated immigration attorney in Los Angeles highlights the three most important things you need to know about this bill.

 Senate Bill 785 Still Needs Governor Jerry Brown’s Signature